markyoder/wasp_clone/waspcore/README.md

 The interpreter brokers transactions between the lexer and parser and also stages and stores the parse tree for future access.

 The interpreter manages the TreeNodePool and tracks the root of the parse tree.
-It also provides a stage construct to facilitate text syntax where hierarchy is ambiguous and sub-trees may not exist to immediate parent (E.g., see [DDI](/waspddi/README.md#definition-driven-interpreter) for active use).
+It also provides a stage construct to facilitate text syntax where hierarchy is ambiguous and sub-trees may not exist to immediate parent (see [DDI](/waspddi/README.md#definition-driven-interpreter) for active use).